rolandyuwy/tp/docs/UserGuide.md

 # 1. Introduction
 _(Contributed by all members)_

+Welcome to SimplyKitchen! :cake:

-Welcome to SimplyKitchen, a desktop application for food inventory management suited for **household individuals who manage their kitchens' food items**.
+SimplyKitchen is a desktop application for food inventory management suited for **household individuals who manage their kitchens' food items**.

 SimplyKitchen is developed by 5 dedicated students who hope to assist and alleviate the problems you might encounter while managing your food inventory.
-With intuitive and practical features, SimplyKitchen can get your food management tasks done faster and more efficiently!
+With intuitive and practical features, SimplyKitchen can get your food management tasks done **faster and more efficiently**!

 With a Command Line Interface (CLI), SimplyKitchen is best suited to those who can type fast and prefer using a keyboard.
 SimplyKitchen also uses a Graphical User Interface (GUI) to provide an aesthetic visualization of your food information for the ideal user experience.